chrissun951/mybatis-3/src/site/markdown/configuration.md

 | `YearMonthTypeHandler`       | `java.time.YearMonth`           | `VARCHAR` or `LONGVARCHAR`                                                             |
 | `JapaneseDateTypeHandler`    | `java.time.chrono.JapaneseDate` | `DATE`                                                                                 |

 You can override the type handlers or create your own to deal with unsupported or non-standard types.
-To do so, implement the interface `org.apache.ibatis.type.TypeHandler` or extend the convenience class `org.apache.ibatis.type.BaseTypeHandler` and optionally map it to a JDBC type.
+To do so, implement the interface `org.apache.ibatis.type.TypeHandler` or extend the convenience class `org.apache.ibatis.type.typehandler.BaseTypeHandler` and optionally map it to a JDBC type.
 For example:

 ```java
 // ExampleTypeHandler.java